Golfnet.ie

 Golf Tourism in Ulster

-Ulster's golf tourism centers on the Causeway Coast - the coastal stretch from Portrush to Ballycastle featuring Royal Portrush, Portstewart, and Castlerock.
+Ulster's golf tourism centers on the Causeway Coast — the coastal stretch from Portrush to Ballycastle featuring Royal Portrush, Portstewart, and Castlerock.
 Golf breaks typically combine championship courses with sightseeing at the Giant's Causeway, Carrick-a-Rede rope bridge, and Bushmills Distillery.
+See our Irish golf courses guide.

 Causeway Coast Golf Trail

-The Causeway Coast offers concentrated access to championship links
+The Causeway Coast offers concentrated access to championship links:

 • Royal Portrush (Dunluce & Valley)